yvzn/antauvido/README.md

 The front-end is a vanilla JS website packaged with [ViteJS](https://vitejs.dev/)

-The back-end API is a serverless [Azure Function app](https://docs.microsoft.com/en-us/azure/azure-functions/).
+The back-end is a serverless [Azure Function app](https://docs.microsoft.com/en-us/azure/azure-functions/).

 ## Run Locally